 Curriculum Vitae Email:Jennifer.Keahey@asu.edu PhD, Sociology, Colorado State University MA, International Development and Social Change, Clark University BA, Anthropology, University of Utah BA, French, University of Utah

 My work advances development theory and practice in two key ways.
 First, it decolonizes theory to improve understanding of production and trade over the longue durée.
 By situating my analysis of development and alternatives within the context of the modern-colonial world system, I unpack the intersecting barriers hindering transitions to sustainability, democracy, and global justice.
 By centering indigenous and feminist moral philosophies, I identify cognitive and relational pathways for transformative engagement.
-Second, my work informs social research methods through the publication of critical reflections and systematic reviews of practice.
+Second, my work informs research methods through the publication of critical reflections and systematic reviews of practice.
 By clarifying standards and methods that support connection across difference, I strengthen ethics for interdisciplinary and intercultural engagement.